 My collection of Ancient Civilizations brings together resources on Egypt, Greece, Persia, the Near East, the Incan and Aztec Empires, the Khmer, Indus and Islamic Civilizations, the Roman Empire, the Vikings and Moche and Minoans and others too many to mention.

 The World Atlas of Archaeology

 Want to study a particular country?
 The World Atlas of Archaeology is a great place to kick off your investigations: an atlas of archaeological sites and cultures in the world sorted by modern geographic continent and political country boundaries.

 Interested in writing a biography of a famous archaeologist?
 Then the Biographies in Archaeology should be the starting place for you.
-There are nearly 500 biographical sketches listed in the Archaeology Biographies file and more added every week.
-In there you'll also find a Women in Archaeology.
+There are nearly 500 biographical sketches listed in the Biographies pocket so far.
+In there you'll also find a Women in Archaeology section.
 I segregated the women out for my own nefarious purposes, and you might as well take advantage of it.

 A Glossary of Ideas

-If all else fails, use the Archaeology Dictionary, pick a letter at random and scroll down the entries. a very at least a couple of thousand ideas listed here, and I bet anything that something will pique your interest.
+If all else fails, use the Archaeology Dictionary, pick a letter at random and scroll down the entries.
+There are well over a thousand ideas listed here, and I bet anything that something will pique your interest.

 Once you've chosen your topic, you can begin searching for information on which to write your essay.
 Good luck!